semiprime/pygenda/docs/known_issues.md

 * Ctrl+Left-Shift+X/C/V/N don't work on Gemini (UI eats keypress?)
   Workaround: Use Right-Shift.

-* Anniversary entry year (e.g. "20 years") not displayed (they're just annual repeats).
+* Anniversary event year (e.g. "20 years") not displayed (they're just annual repeats).
 (Maybe add category "Anniversary"?)

-* Entry dialog needs some indication if tab contents are non-default (e.g. if there are repeats, alarms - maybe show a tick in the tab handle)
+* Event dialog needs some indication if tab contents are non-default (e.g. if there are repeats, alarms - maybe show a tick in the tab handle)

 * No user feedback for some actions (e.g. copy entry).
 Should flash or